9,000 Years of Sipping: The History of Alcoholism

 Fighting Back Against the History of Alcoholism

 Without a doubt, alcohol has played a powerful role in human history.
 The wonderful thing about time, though, is that it keeps rolling on.
 It’s never too late to make tomorrow better by loosening alcohol’s grip the world and taking action against the history of alcoholism.
+There’s no better way to begin than to start with yourself or a loved one who struggles with alcoholism.
+For help, call our recovery center today.

 Related Posts